 More guidance and advice

-We have information and advice on other subjects including PPE, air conditioning, and managing work-related stress on our coronavirus page.
+We have information and advice on other subjects including PPE and managing work-related stress on our coronavirus page.